yachoo2606/GrafikaProjekt/README.md

 To run this project you will need the [**Node Js**](https://nodejs.org/download/release/v16.17.0/)

-After nodeJS installation in main project window run commands
+After nodeJS installation in main project directory run commands in terminal

 <br>